rakki194/fallingblocks/README.md

-# Rust Tetris Game with ratatui and bevy_ecs
+# fallingblocks

-A terminal-based Tetris game implemented in Rust using ratatui for the terminal UI and bevy_ecs for game logic.
+A terminal-based Tetris game implemented in Rust using `ratatui` for the terminal UI and `bevy_ecs` for game logic.

 ## Features